hpgavin/HPGdaac/README.md

 Nearly simultaneous writes to the DAC8532 (2 channel, 16 bit) digital-to-analog converter and reads from the ADS1256 (8 channel, 24 bit) enable input-output tests using **HPGdaac**.
 One or two user-specified D/A data files contain D/A time series.
 In these files, an integer value of 0 corresponds to an output voltage of 0 and an integer  value of (2<sup>16</sup>-1) (65535) corresponds to an output voltage of +5.000 volts.
 The output voltage increment is 5/(2<sup>16</sup>-1), about 0.2 milli-volts.
-Typical time series for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussian noise, and an impulse,  Command-line programs to write such time series data files are provided in the [HPGdaac-xtra](https://www.github.com/hpgavin/HPGdaac-xtra) github repository.
+Typical time series for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussian noise, and an impulse.
+Command-line programs to write such time series data files are provided in the [HPGdaac-xtra](https://www.github.com/hpgavin/HPGdaac-xtra) github repository.
-Is implied by the example `<test configuration file>` above, it is convenient to save these files in a separate directory, e.g., `DA-files`.
+As implied by the example `<test configuration file>` above, it is convenient to save these files in a separate directory, e.g., `DA-files`.

 ### Sensor configuration file